AI and automation - how firms are expanding the impact of their client listening programmes

 The key consideration is what aspects of the process should AI take over?
 An LLM like Copilot or ChatGPT does its thinking inside a ‘black box’, where it’s hard to know what it considered or ignored in creating its summary.

-Other forms of AI, like the algorithms used by MyCustomerLens, do their thinking in plain sight.
+algorithms used by MyCustomerLens, do their thinking in plain sight.
 This consistency enables both analysis and reporting to be automated.
 With the repetitive work done automatically, those responsible for client insights can focus on the higher value-add activities - discovering the ‘so what’ and then driving engagement and action across the firm.

 This AI-powered automation is what helps align the parts of the firm responsible for brand, service delivery and relationship management.
 When they all have access to a single source of truth that is updating in real-time, they can make faster and more informed decisions.